 To deny the fact and human toll of violent crime perpetrated over the last 50 years earns another title too: historical denier.

-Markk Seattle Pending Approval It is my impression you are opposed to legal due-process for the accused.
-It is noteworthy that along with maligning “armies of journalists and judges and lawyer and professionals”, you omit citing societal dynamics that contribute to criminal activity.
-These include inequities in education and employment, the criminal-justice system, and (deny it though you will) the endemic disease of racism that has remained at the core of US culture.
-Your mindset will not allow you to recognize racism within you – despite your soul-deep antipathy towards black people.
-An an American, I feel racism within myself.
-It’s a lingering malady which I do my best to keep from directing my reactions and thinking.
-Try it.
+Along with maligning “armies of journalists and judges and lawyer and professionals”, you omit citing societal dynamics that contribute to criminal activity.
+These include inequities in education and employment, the criminal-justice system, and (deny it though you will) the endemic disease of racism in the core of US culture.

 Despite your own flagrant and soul-deep antipathy towards black people, your mindset will not allow you to recognize racism within yourself.